Republic of the Congo

 In the 1980s, rising oil revenues enabled the government to finance larger-scale development projects.
 GDP grew an average of 5% annually.
 The government has mortgaged a portion of its petroleum earnings, contributing to a "shortage of revenues".
 On 12 January 1994, the devaluation of Franc Zone currencies by 50% resulted in an inflation of 46% in 1994, and inflation has subsided since.

-Between 1994-96, the economy underwent a difficult transition.
+Between 1994 and 1996, the economy underwent a difficult transition.
 The Congo took a number of measures to liberalize its economy, including reforming the tax, investment, labor, timber, and hydrocarbon codes.
-In 2002-03, Congo privatized parastatals, primarily banks, telecommunications, and transportation monopolies, to help improve and unreliable infrastructure.
+In 2002–03, Congo privatized parastatals, primarily banks, telecommunications, and transportation monopolies, to help improve and unreliable infrastructure.
 By the end of 1996 Congo had made progress in various areas targeted for reform.
 It made great strides toward macroeconomic stabilization through improving public finances and restructuring external debt.
 This change was accompanied by improvements in the structure of expenditures, with a reduction in personnel expenditures.
 Before June 1997, Congo and the United States ratified a bilateral investment treaty designed to facilitate and protect foreign investment.
 The country also adopted a new investment code intended to attract foreign capital.
 The country also adopted a new investment code intended to attract foreign capital.
-Despite these success, Congo’s investment climate has challenges, offering few meaningful incentives for new investors.
+Despite these success, Congo's investment climate has challenges, offering few meaningful incentives for new investors.

 Economic reform efforts continued with the support of international organizations, including the World Bank and the International Monetary Fund.
 The reform program came to a halt in June 1997 when civil war erupted.
 When Sassou Nguesso returned to power in October 1997, he publicly expressed interest in moving forward on economic reforms and privatization and in renewing cooperation with international financial institutions.
 Economic progress was "badly hurt" by slumping oil prices and the resumption of armed conflict in December 1998, which "worsened" the republic's budget deficit.